rpm-software-management/dnf/doc/command_ref.rst

     switch lists packages that are going to be removed after executing ``dnf autoremove`` command.

 ``--available``
-    Limit the resulting set to available packages only.
+    Limit the resulting set to available packages only (set by default).

 ``--extras``
     Limit the resulting set to packages that are not present in any of available repositories.